slackapi/slack-github-action/README.md

 ```

 This replaces variables templated as `${{ github.payload.repository.html_url }}`
-with the values found in the Action context.
+with the values found in the GitHub Action event [payload][event-payload].

 ### HTTPS proxy